metruzanca/convergence-wiki/content/mechanics/Gameplay Changes.md

+## Alternate Start

+When you spawn, you start in the **Chapel of Anticipation** as usual but you'll be immediatly be able to pickup:

+- Tarnished's Wizend Finger
+- Whetstone Knife
+- Flask of Wondrous Physick
+- Crafting Kit

+Upon exiting the Chapel via the "Wall of Light", you will be teleported to your starting class' spawn location.

+### Crafting

+You'll have access to all crafting recipes from the start, and can craft mid-combat.

+You'll also automatically pickup materials when you approach them.

+## Starting Classes

 All classes have a new spawn location.
 In the location, the player can pick up two notes:

 - Path of the <class_name>